NewsUKArchive/fructose/README.md

     }
 ```

-Alternatively depending if you already are using Jest for other tests in your project you are able to pass the config at runtime using `--setupTestFrameworkScriptFile`
+Alternatively depending if you already are using Jest for other tests in your project you are able to pass the config at runtime using `--setupTestFrameworkScriptFile` on the jest cli.

-You will also need to add a `fructose` config to your package.json with an attribute binaryPath that points to a React Native app, for example if you are using storybooks, you can set binaryPath to the location of the storybook binary:
+You will also need to add a fructose config to your package.json with an attribute binaryPath that points to a React Native app, for example if you are using storybooks, you can set binaryPath to the location of the storybook binary:

 ```
     "fructose": {